Neglected Tropical Diseases (NTDs)

 - Neglected Tropical Diseases (NTDs) are a group of debilitating conditions linked to poverty that can cause blindness, chronic pain, severe disability, disfigurement, and malnutrition.

 - 1 in 6 people around the world are infected by NTDs, including half a billion children.
 The majority live in Africa, Asia, and Latin America.

 - Neglected Tropical Diseases cause approximately 534,000 deaths annually.

 - NTDs trap families in poverty by preventing children from attending school and severely limiting the economic productivity of adult workers.

-- The seven most prevalent NTDs are: the two blinding diseases of onchocerciasis and trachoma; the three soil-transmitted helminthes (worms), hookworm, roundworm and whipworm; schistosomiasis (snail fever); and lymphatic filariasis (elephantiasis).
+- The seven most prevalent NTDs are: the two blinding diseases of trachoma and onchocerciasis (river blindness); the three soil-transmitted helminths (worms), hookworm, roundworm and whipworm; schistosomiasis (snail fever); and lymphatic filariasis (elephantiasis).

 HKI fights neglected tropical diseases by working with Ministries of Health to administer treatment and provide disease prevention education to at-risk communities.

 - HKI supports the training of surgeons and local health providers to perform a simple, sight-saving surgery for those who are at risk of blindness due to trachoma infection.
 This sight-preserving surgery lasts only 20 minutes and costs just $40-60 per surgery.

 - HKI helped develop a system to efficiently and effectively deliver preventative treatment, a drug called ivermectin, for river blidness, or onchocerciasis.
 That system is currently utilized to treat more than 80 million people in Africa per year.